 - Burney Falls - up to 40 m tall waterfall, created by powerful springs and emanating from cliff wall.
 Springs produce up to 4 m³ of water per second.

-- Horsetail Fall - very tall, seasonal waterfall, which once per year is illuminated by the sunset.
+- Horsetail Fall - very tall, seasonal waterfall, which in the late February may be illuminated by the sunset creating an illusion of falling fire.
 Waterfall is 650 m tall, tallest cascade - 480 m tall.

 - Nevada Fall - mighty, 181 m tall waterfall on Merced River.